ThembaProgrammer/stokvel-onchain/README.md

 ## 🎯 Overview

-The **StokvelInvestmentGroup** smart contract enables groups to pool funds, make collective investment decisions, and track shared asset ownership using blockchain technology.
-Each ERC1155 token ID represents a unique asset owned by the group, with members holding tokens proportional to their investment share.
+The **StokvelOnChain** smart contract enables groups to pool funds, manage membership with IPFS-backed agreements, and track shared contributions using blockchain technology.
+The contract uses ERC1155 Token ID 1 to represent contribution shares, with members holding tokens proportional to their contributions to the stokvel.

 ### What is a Stokvel?

 A Stokvel is a traditional South African savings scheme where members regularly contribute to a common pool, which is then used for collective investments, purchases, or distributed among members.
 This smart contract brings this concept on-chain with:

-- **Transparency**: All transactions recorded on blockchain
+- **Transparency**: All transactions recorded on blockchain and documents stored on decentralized filesystem IPFS
-- **Democracy**: Proposal-based decision making with weighted voting
+- **Membership Management**: IPFS-backed membership agreements with state tracking
 - **Automation**: Smart contract enforces rules automatically
-- **Security**: Non-custodial, member-controlled funds
-- **Fractional Ownership**: ERC1155 tokens represent asset shares
+- **Contribution Tracking**: ERC1155 Token ID 1 represents member contributions

 ## ✨ Key Features

-### 🤝 Democratic Governance
+### 🤝 Membership Management
-- **Proposal System**: Members propose investments, new members, or fund distributions
-- **Weighted Voting**: Voting power based on member's share balance
-- **Configurable Quorum**: Adjustable voting thresholds (default 51%)
-- **Multiple Proposal Types**: Asset purchases, sales, member management, distributions
+- **IPFS-Backed Agreements**: Each member has a membership agreement stored on IPFS
+- **State Tracking**: Members can be ACTIVE, TRANSFERRED, TERMINATED, or NONMEMBER (i.e address unknown by smart contract)
+- **Membership Transfer**: Transfer membership and contribution tokens to new members
+- **Owner Control**: Contract owner manages all membership operations

 ### 💰 Financial Management
-- **Pooled Contributions**: Members contribute ETH to common fund
+- **ERC20 Contributions**: Members contribute using a specified ERC20 token
-- **Share-Based System**: Proportional ownership tracking (1 ETH = 1000 shares initially)
-- **Minimum Contributions**: Configurable entry requirements
+- **Token-Based System**: ERC1155 Token ID 1 represents contribution shares
-- **Profit Distribution**: Automated proportional payouts to members
+- **Proportional Distribution**: Automated proportional payouts based on contribution tokens

-### 🏠 Asset Management (ERC1155)
-- **Multi-Asset Support**: Each token ID represents a unique asset
-- **Asset Types**: Real Estate, Stocks, Cryptocurrency, Business, Other
-- **Value Tracking**: Monitor asset appreciation/depreciation over time
-- **Fractional Ownership**: Members hold tokens proportional to their shares in each asset
+- **Batch Distribution**: Distribute to multiple members in a single transaction

+### 🏛️ Governance System
+- **Quorum-Based Approval**: Weighted voting based on contribution token balance
+- **Operator Permissions**: Grant spending permissions after quorum is reached
+- **Owner Authority**: Contract owner facilitates voting and execution

 ### 🔐 Security Features
-- **Access Control**: Role-based permissions (ADMIN_ROLE, MEMBER_ROLE)
+- **Owner Control**: Ownable pattern for administrative functions
 - **Reentrancy Protection**: Guards on all fund transfers
 - **Pausable**: Emergency stop mechanism for critical situations
 - **Input Validation**: Comprehensive checks on all operations
+- **Safe ERC20**: SafeERC20 library for secure token transfers
 - **Auditable**: Full event logging for transparency

 ## 🔄 How It Works